DepsHubHQ/depshub/docs/src/content/docs/what-is-depshub.md

 ## DepsHub vs. Other Tools

-Most of the existing dependency management tools focus on a _single_ aspect of the problem - updating packages to the latest versions.
+Most of the existing dependency management tools focus on a _single_ aspect of the problem - updating packages to the latest versions due to security vulnerabilities or outdated dependencies.

-There are many more aspects to dependency management, such as security, consistency, and automation, which are often overlooked.
+There are many more points to dependency management, such as consistency, licenses, maintainability, and more.

 It works in as a CLI tool, making it easy to [integrate](/guides/integrations) into your existing workflows.